zero-net-positive/research/topics/pay-it-forward/one-pager.md

 We are just getting started, looking for organizations that are up for experimentation and allies to join us in going from idea to reality.
-We hope to eventually find capital to start and sustain some prototype Pay It Forward Corporations.
+We hope to eventually find capital to start and sustain some prototype Pay It Forward businesses.
 Join us in the [Zero Net Positive Initiative](http://zeronetpositive.org) as we work on this and related ideas to hack our system to better outcomes.